bharathbabu68/LOC4.0_Red-Ross/README.md

 Our platform could even enable a revenue sharing model where the author could also make money from the interest earned, apart from what the platform pays the author.

 ### How does our platform make money?
-Our platform will offer subscription servies to the customers that enable them to
+Our platform will offer subscription servies to the customers that enable them to download unlimited number of books from the platform.
+From this, we will have to pay the author based on the number of downloads and reads that his books receive.
+The authors also get paid from the interest earned through the DeFi protocol.